max0x7ba/atomic_queue/README.md

 * The *element index within the cache line* gets swapped with the *cache line index* within the *ring-buffer array element index*, so that subsequent queue elements actually reside in different cache lines.
 This eliminates contention between producers and consumers on the ring-buffer cache lines.
 Instead of `N` producers together with `M` consumers competing on the same ring-buffer array cache line in the worst case, it is only one producer competing with one consumer.
 This optimisation scales better with the number of producers and consumers, and element size.
 With low number of producers and consumers (up to about 2 of each in these benchmarks) disabling this optimisation may yield better throughput (but higher variance across runs).

 The containers use `unsigned` type for size and internal indexes.
 On x86-64 platform `unsigned` is 32-bit wide, whereas `size_t` is 64-bit wide.
 64-bit instructions utilise an extra byte instruction prefix resulting in slightly more pressure on the CPU instruction cache and the front-end.
 Hence, 32-bit `unsigned` indexes are used to maximise performance.
 That limits the queue size to 4,294,967,295 elements, which seems to be a reasonable hard limit for many applications.

+While the atomic queues can be used with any moveable element types (including `std::unique_ptr`), for best througput and latency the queue elements should be cheap to copy and lock-free (e.g. `unsigned` or `T*`), so that `push` and `pop` operations complete fastest.

+Atomic queues that use anything else than an OS mutex (e.g. `std::mutex` or `boost::mutex`) should only be used with real-time `SCHED_FIFO` threads.
+Otherwise, the OS may preempt the thread in the middle of `push` or `pop` operation which may prevent other threads calling `push` and `pop` from making forward progress.
+A higher priority `SCHED_FIFO` thread can still preempt your `SCHED_FIFO` thread.

 # Benchmarks
 [View throughput and latency benchmarks charts][1].